myreadings1/ECE211_Prog_III_25_26/README.md

 - HW2

 ### Exams
-- Quiz1: Date (Oct 7th, 2025): covers all material up to this date.
-A students should use standard A4 white papers and a writing pens (blue or black).
+- Quiz1: Date (Oct 7th, 2025):
+   - Covers all material up to this date.
+   - A students should use standard A4 white papers and a writing pens (blue or black).
+   - Examples:
-   - Example1: Write a C code program to accept integer as a user input and print stars on the output.
+     - Write a C code program to accept integer as a user input and print stars on the output.
 For example, when the user input 8, the shape would be like this [picture](https://drive.google.com/file/d/16PQdUGh1IYMC55qDvf2i1IlcCJ_gAt-M/view?usp=drive_link).
-   - Example2: Write a C code program to count number of binary ones in a variable x, where x is an char.
+     - Write a C code program to count number of binary ones in a variable x, where x is an char.
 For example, if x==5, the binary equivelant is (00000101).
 Your C program prints: 2 as number of binary ones.
 - Quiz2
 - Midterm
 - Quiz3